portsbuild/portsbuild/README.md

 * Failover (CARP+HAST) configurations
 * Load-Balancing between multiple servers
 * Best Practices Guide (Infrastructure, Design, Implementation, Maintenance, Security, Updates, Upgrades)
-* Additional solutions and topics to discuss: pfSense, ZFS, FreeNAS, ESXi, hardware
+* Additional solutions and topics to discuss: pfSense, ZFS, FreeNAS, Nas4Free, ESXi, hardware

 ### Copyrights (more to be added)
 Portions of this file include references from third-party authors and companies not affiliated with the author or the PortsBuild project.
-* DirectAdmin Copyright (C) 2003-2011 JBMC Software, St Albert, AB, Canada: http://www.directadmin.com
+* DirectAdmin Copyright (C) 2003-2015 JBMC Software, St. Albert, AB, Canada: http://www.directadmin.com
+* CustomBuild is written by DirectAdmin and Martynas Bendorius (smtalk)
 * SpamBlockerTechnology is a Trademark of NoBaloney Internet Services: http://www.nobaloney.net